Klara in the Sea

 Day 5 – blind navigating in a labyrinth of reef

-The southeasterly came back this morning and we are running under full main and headsail at about 5 knots.
+The southeasterly came back this morning, and we are running under full main and headsail at about 5 knots.
 Oh, the pleasure of sailing, it must be one of the greatest leisure’s in the world.
-The sky is blue with little cotton buds dotting the horizon, the sun is mild and the morning air fresh and promising.
+The sky is blue with little cotton buds dotting the horizon, the sun is mild, and the morning air is fresh and promising.
 We are on a beam reach and the sea is flat.
-I feel the water rustle past the rudder and all memory of the night’s uneasiness is long forgotten.
+I feel the water rustle past the rudder, and all memory of the night’s uneasiness is long forgotten.

 Riley cooking on black duck